 “It also represents at our University of Miami that no one is above decency and morality,” said Pendleton.
 “As Merrick is such a titanic figure, if we can show the world, the community and our university that even he is not above the standard or degree to which we hold ourselves in this present moment then that means no one is.”

-The petition and the group’s research was presented to the university’s administration and Board of Trustees on Monday, July 20, to start the conversation over renaming the building.
+The petition and the group’s research were presented to the university’s administration and Board of Trustees on Monday, July 20, to start the conversation over renaming the building.

 “The University is proud of the progress that has been made in all areas but realizes much work remains to be done,” according to a statement by the University of Miami.
 “The University of Miami is committed to improving all aspects of these values, and we welcome everyone in the University of Miami community to join the conversation.”